-On October 13, 2004, the Financial Accounting Standards Board ("FASB") concluded that Statement 123R, Share-Based Payment, which would require all companies to measure compensation cost for all share-based payments (including employee stock options) at fair value, would be effective for interim or annual periods beginning after June 15, 2005.
-Statement 123R will negatively impact the Company's earnings, however, the Company has not completed an analysis of all of the differences between Statement 123R and SFAS No. 123.
+On October 13, 2004, the Financial Accounting Standards Board ("FASB") concluded that SFAS No. 123R, Share-Based Payment, which would require all companies to measure compensation cost for all share-based payments (including employee stock options) at fair value, would be effective for interim or annual periods beginning after June 15, 2005.
+SFAS No. 123R will negatively impact the Company's earnings, however, the Company has not completed an analysis of all of the differences between SFAS No. 123R and SFAS No. 123, including the specific transition method to be utilized upon adoption.